-With only a couple days for our explorations, we took a pass on the skiing in Whitefish and opted for a drive into Glacier National Park.
-Amtrak’s Empire Builder travels along the southern edge of the park and is an amazing way to see it in the winter, but we wanted to venture in a little deeper.
+Amtrak’s Empire Builder travels along the southern edge of Glacier National Park and is an amazing way to see it in the winter, but we wanted to venture in a little deeper.

 The panorama includes the whole lake and surrounding peaks, but our eyes, and cameras, were automatically drawn to the north end of the lake where Stanton Mountain, Mount Brown, and Gunsight Mountain loom over the water.